-Welcome to KPMG's dedicated page for regulatory updates on Digital Finance.
+Welcome to KPMG's dedicated page for updates on the regulation of emerging technology use in financial services.

-The financial services sector has seen a rapid acceleration in the trend towards digitisation — even more so in the wake of the Covid-19 pandemic.
+The financial services sector has seen a rapid acceleration in the use of emerging technology and digitisation.
 As a result, many regulators are navigating how to best ensure the regulatory framework manages the risks of these innovations without destroying their potential to significantly enhance the financial system.

 Market interest around crypto-assets, and the underlying distributed ledger technology (DLT), continues to grow.
 The potential benefits of these innovations — to increase payment efficiency, reduce cost and expand financial inclusion — have been widely acknowledged.
-However, many regulators have also highlighted concerns around the possible risks and are stepping up warnings to consumers and investors.
+Regulatory frameworks are now being rolled out to manage the risks.
 At the same time, central banks continue to develop their initiatives around central bank digital currencies (CBDCs).

 In a shift away from traditional business models, big tech players are beginning to offer a variety of platform-based financial services.
 While the consequent network effects can lead to efficiency gains and lower user costs, they can also be leveraged for anticompetitive activities.